mbwilding/TcpFrame/README.md

 ## Installation

-To use TcpFrame in your C# project, you'll need to pull down the repository and add a reference to the library.
+Navigate to whatever directory in the CLI you want the TcpFrame directory to appear, then add a project reference.

+`git submodule add https://github.com/mbwilding/TcpFrame TcpFrame`

+To update to the latest version later: `git submodule update --remote`

 ## Usage